 "We are fortunate to have a second edition of Joan Lachkar’s comprehensive book on the varieties of narcissism.
 She gives concise summaries of relevant theory and many rich case vignettes with guides and ‘how to’ suggestions for individual and couples therapists.
 This book should be in every therapist’s library."

-Peter Loewenberg, professor of psychohistory at UCLA, political psychologist with the clinical practice at UCLA, a supervisor and training analyst The New Center for Psychoanalysis
+Peter Loewenberg, professor of psychohistory at UCLA, political psychologist with the clinical practice at UCLA, a supervisor and training analyst at the New Center for Psychoanalysis

 "In this comprehensive book, Dr. Lachkar delves into the etiology of narcissism, identifying its origins and creatively expanding these into varying subtypes.
 This book offers a in-depth approach into the psychoanalytic underpinnings, giving both clarity and guidance for clinicians struggling to communicate with or to listen to such individuals.
 The chapter on narcissists in the courtroom offers a sobering and cautionary elucidation of narcissistic defenses and how their attitude play out in litigation.
 Written in an engaging, approachable manner, this outstanding book is a must read for those wishing to further their understanding of narcissism."